-Improper use of the turn signals, or not using the turn signals or forgetting to switch off the turn signals may mislead other road users, which is very likely to cause serious injuries and deaths!
+Improper use of the turn signals, not using the turn signals or forgetting to switch off the turn signals may mislead other road users, which is very likely to cause serious injuries and deaths!

-- Always switch on your turn signals when changing lanes, overtaking, or turning. - Switch off the turn signals immediately after changing lanes, overtaking or turning. - The hazard warning light will still work after the ignition lock is switched off → page 49. ▷
+- Always switch on your turn signals when changing lanes, overtaking, or turning. - Switch off the turn signals immediately after changing lanes, overtaking or turning. - The hazard warning light will still work after the ignition switch is turned off → page 49.